Leadership traits define an organization and correlate with profitability and success.

 - Ask for employee feedback using a mixture of face-to-face meetings and surveys.

-Innovation is one of the most crucial leadership traits.
+Innovation is one of the most crucial leadership qualities and characteristics.
 It lies at the heart of growth, and leaders must embrace creativity to effectively push an organization forward.
-This means you can't be afraid to take risks or experiment with different outcomes.
+This means being willing to take risks and experiment with different approaches.

-Not being too proud to admit when something doesn't work, so you can change course accordingly, is also essential for successful leadership.
+Not being too proud to admit when something doesn't work — so you can change course accordingly — is equally essential for successful leadership.

 How to foster this leadership quality:

-- Dedicate a portion of employees' time to innovation and experimentation.
+- Dedicate a portion of employees' time — and your own — to innovation and experimentation.

 - Reward creativity in junior managers and employees.